-The research was carried out in nineteen (19) government schools in Jinja Municipality, Eastern Uganda, Busoga region, Uganda.
-Jinja is a small district lying on the shore district.
-Kamuli district is the North of Jinja and Iganga and Mayuge in the Eastern.
+The research was carried out in 12(t) government schools in Bunyangabu District, western Uganda, Tooro region, Uganda.
+Bunyangabu is a small new district in mid-western uganda.
+Kabarole district is the north of Bunyangabu and kasese in south.
 The population included secondary school head teachers, deputy head teachers and teachers from different sampled secondary school.
-The study specifically investigated the drug abuse such as opium, bhangi practices which include Fringe benefits like allowances, substance use as the independent variable.
+The study specifically investigated the drug abuse such as opium, bhangi practices which include Fringe benefits like allowances, recognition, promotions and praises.
+It further assessed the effect of drug and substance use as the independent variable.
 On the other hand it looked at the student performance "reports, and time management, concentration.
-The study took nine months, that is, January to September 2011.
+The study took nine months, that is, January to September 201